 8. Show your kids they matter

 At the end of the day, we all want to know we matter, including our kids.
-And as parents, we need to show them we love them unconditionally.
+And as parents, we need to show that we love them unconditionally.
 They don’t have to do a single thing to deserve our love.
-They can behave or misbehave—we still love them no matter what.
+Even through their misbehavior, we still love them no matter what.

 Showing them they matter also means letting them know they’re special.
 That they have a unique contribution to this world that only they can do, and that no one else can ever replace them.
 Let them know what you especially love about them, and the difference they make in other people’s lives.

-This really works!
+This really can work!
 In fact, check out the a-ha moment that reader @4thisiprayed described on Instagram from applying this concept:

 “Sometimes it gets challenging being a parent (currently ushering in a threenager), but I’m trying to find ways to parent more effectively so I bought some material by @sleepingshouldbeeasy and in one reading, I realized your kids need to know that you are in love with being their momma and that you are there no matter what.
 Put yourself in their shoes and think about the fact that when you, as an adult, are acting out sometimes…that is usually when you need someone the most.
 That changed a bad day yesterday to a good day today.”

 Just as we would set goals in other areas of our lives—work, health, money—so too should we do the same with parenting.
-And more specifically, what we’re doing now to raise the future adults we would love to know.
+And more specifically, what we’re doing now to raise the future adults we would be honored to have raised as kids.

-It starts with teaching your child the life skills he’ll need as an adult, and encouraging healthy relationships with others.
-Show him that it’s possible to do work you love and to relish in the abundance that’s available to us all.
+Teach your child the life skills he’ll likely need as an adult, and encourage healthy relationships with others.
+Show him that it’s possible to do work he loves and to relish in the abundance that’s available to us all.

 Nurture a love of learning that’s already inherent in him, especially by exposing him to the wider world.
 Focus on doing what’s right, even when it’s hard.
-And finally, remind him that they matter, no matter what.
+And finally, remind him that he matters, no matter what.